d3vnrd/d3vnrd/config/nvim/README.md

 Neovim.
 This is where `mason` and related plugins come into play.

-If you're wondering about lsp vs treesitter, you can check out the wonderfully and elegantly composed help section, `:help lsp-vs-treesitter`
+If you're wondering about lsp vs treesitter, you can check out the wonderfully and elegantly composed helper section, `:helper lsp-vs-treesitter`

-Check `:help lsp` for more information about the expected workflow with lsp
+Check `:helper lsp` for more information about the expected workflow with lsp

 New Neovim version 0.11+ added new vim.lsp APIs that support natively LSP config, these include: - vim.lsp.config() - vim.lsp.enable() ~ Already have builtin FileType detection